abhiiyer/ERA1/Session-6/README.md

 Non-trainable params: 0

-The model contains a total of 9,720 parameters, all of which are trainable.

 ***Please note that the calculation includes the parameters in the convolutional layers, but not in the batch normalization and dropout layers.
 The `summary` function takes all the layers into account and provides an accurate count of the total number of parameters in the network.